keep-network/tbtc-website/src/pages/faq/index.fr.md

       Each user should undertake their own analysis as to whether there are any legal restrictions in their jurisdiction that would either prevent them from using tBTC or require the user to register with certain government entities.
   - question: Is depositing BTC for tBTC a taxable event?
     answer: >
-      Please check with a tax professional to determine whether depositing BTC for TBTC is a taxable event in a given jurisdiction.
+      Please check with a tax professional to determine whether depositing BTC for tBTC is a taxable event in a given jurisdiction.
 One thing to consider is the NFT associated with the UTXO of a deposit.
 This NFT is designed to allow a fee to be paid for custody of BTC and to offer the ability to redeem the exact same UTXO within the six month fee period.
   - question: How is the tBTC signer set non-custodial?
     answer: >
       tBTC’s signer sets use threshold ECDSA as a Bitcoin multisig replacement.
 For every deposit, a new signer set is pulled together (selected by the random beacon), and they generate a Bitcoin PKH address for the depositor, which is marked on the Ethereum chain.